Eolykab/angular-todo-app/README.md

 # VectraTodoApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This application is using Fake Json server. http://my-json-server.typicode.com/eolykab/todo-rest/todos/

 ## Development server

+1. Run `npm install`

-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding